An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: Numerical results

-For the spatial discretization, a center finite difference can be used for the collision step (\ref{EqN9}) and a second order upwind scheme for the transport step (\ref{EqN10}).
-In the following, we denote by: \begin{itemize} \item MM: the scheme obtained from the micro-macro decomposition, \item K-S: the scheme for the keller-Segel system, \item Explicit: the explicit scheme for the kinetic equation, \item Odd-Even: the odd-even parity asymptotic preserving scheme. \end{itemize}

-We have observed that the use of the time implicit discretization for the micro-macro model and the Keller-Segel limit give rise to numerical results which are very close to those produced by the explicit discretization.
+\item Odd-Even: the odd-even parity asymptotic preserving scheme. \end{itemize} We have observed that the use of the time implicit discretization for the micro-macro model and the Keller-Segel limit give rise to numerical results which are very close to those produced by the explicit discretization.
 Hence, for the numerical results presented, we use the implicit approach for the MM and K-S schemes.
-The first test concerns the convergence order of the MM scheme computed at time $t$ using the $l^2$ as :
+The first test concerns the convergence order of the MM scheme computed at time $t$ using the $l^2$ as follows: